Non-Archimedean Analogue of Chase's Lemma: Introduction

 We recall that Specker's theorem and {\L}o\'s's theorem (and also their non-Archimedean non-spherically complete counterparts) are interpreted into statements on a quotient map.
-Similarly, Chase's lemma and Dugas--Zimmermann-Huisgen's extension are interpreted into statements on restrictions to the kernel of the quotient map $\prod_{i \in I} M_i \twoheadrightarrow (\prod_{i \in I} M_i)/{\sim}_{I_0}$, where ${\sim}_{I_0}$ is the equivalence relation defined in the same way above.
-Following the interpretation, K.\ Eda further extended Dugas--Zimmermann-Huisgen's extension to the general setting without restriction of cardinality in \cite{Eda83-1} Theorem 2:
+Similarly, Theorem \ref{Chase's lemma} and Theorem \ref{Dugas--Zimmermann-Huisgen's theorem} are interpreted into statements on restrictions to the kernel of the quotient map $\prod_{i \in I} M_i \twoheadrightarrow (\prod_{i \in I} M_i)/{\sim}_{I_0}$, where ${\sim}_{I_0}$ is the equivalence relation defined in the same way above.
+Following the interpretation, K.\ Eda further removed from Theorem \ref{Dugas--Zimmermann-Huisgen's theorem} the restriction of cardinality in \cite{Eda83-1} Theorem 2: